DawnM/moves-dashboard/README.md

 ## Testing

+* W3C validators for my HTML and CSS.
+* Family & ellow students for general opinions on readability.
-Due to the nature of the charts, there was no automated testing other than what comes built into the Chrome browser developer tools.
+* Due to the nature of the charts, there was no automated testing other than what comes built into the Chrome browser developer tools.
 I found this sufficiently helpful in correcting any errors in my javascript syntax during development.

 ### Devices: